 All of us at the Theodore Roosevelt Medora Foundation are wonderfully-excited and incredibly grateful to all of our guests, supporters, volunteers, cast, staff and board.

 Medora is OPEN and we are grateful and ready to welcome you.

 This has and will continue to be an evolving situation that we plan to adjust to as conditions change.
 Items below may change without notice.

-- Facial coverings are encouraged in accordance with current state and CDC guidelines, but not required for guests*
+- Facial coverings are encouraged, but not required for guests*

 - At the outdoor Burning Hills Amphitheatre, home of the Medora Musical, our seating map has been adjusted as follows:

 --- Tickets sold from 3/1/21 to 5/25/21 were sold with a limited seating capacity in effect, with 1 seat of "extra space" between each pair of two sold seats